Mortgage rates forecast: Only one agency predicting sub-5% rates

 “Rates have increased by approximately 100 basis points over the last year.
 Hence, now is a good time for buyers to evaluate how large a mortgage they can afford given their household income.
 Buyers should also anticipate that a slowing economy could mean lower job and wage growth over the next three years,” he says.

-Mortgage Bankers Association (MBA): Rates north of 5 percent are coming
+Mortgage Bankers Association (MBA): Rates at 5.1 percent through 2021

 The MBA foresees 2019 mortgage rates averaging 5.1 percent.